Jeel0710/Desktop-Control-Using-Hand-Gesture/README.md

 # Desktop-Control-Using-Hand-Gesture
 The proposed system is ML based project which can control Windows desktop using only Hand Gestures that are detected by webcam and perform actions accordingly.

+The vision based desktop control using the hand gesture system is developed in the Python language, using the OpenCV library.
+The system is able to control the movement of a cursor by tracking the user’s hand.
+Cursor functions are performed by using different hand gestures.
+The system has the potential of being a viable replacement for the computer mouse.

 ## Usage